 Morning Glory, a pollen source in the fall.
 (Sept.
 18, 2013.)

 Although it’s an invasive plant, Japanese Knotweed — Fallopia japonica — provides a hit of pollen and nectar for the honey bees well into the fall season.

 Flowers on Japanese Knotweed, a little boost for the bees before winter.
 (Sept.
 11, 2013.)

 Plants like Japanese Knotweed help delay the nectar dearth that would occur this time of the year as many of the native plants die off.

 Japanese Knotweed isn’t difficult to spot.
 The plants grow well over 6 feet (about two metres) and the stock of the plant is hollow and looks like bamboo (the stocks are full of water).
 It only takes one plant to take root in some broken soil and it quickly takes over and is nearly impossible eradicate.

-I pulled the mouse-proof mesh from the hives today and cleaned out the dead winter bees with a stick.
-The bottom entrance for the foundationless hive was blocked with dead bees (mostly drones, I’m guessing).
-I’ll post a video of that later.
-I inadvertently noticed bees from one of the hives bringing in pollen while I was at it.
-I looked around and saw these flowers poking up through the dead colourless leaves and sticks around the front of our house.
+I noticed bees from one of the hives bringing in pollen while I was at it.
+I looked around and saw these flowers — Crocuses, I assume — poking up through the dead colourless leaves and sticks around the front of ny house.

 I couldn’t get a good photo of the bees bringing in the pollen, but if you look at the anthers inside these flowers, that’s the exact colour of the pollen the bees were bringing in.